HermesAteneo/NFCA-Gateway/README.md

 Any NFCA can be accessed from any NFCA gateway.
 Only need to know the alias that is the key to open the content

-<br>To access any NFCA of a private server gateway, add to url an <b>slash "/" </b> and the alias
+<br>To access any NFCA of a private server gateway, add to the url a <b>slash "/" </b> and the alias

 ```/gateway/ALIAS```

 ```/gateway/dev/ALIAS``` (development version)

-<br>To access any NFCA of distributed IPFS and Sia networks gateway, add to url an <b>quotation mark "?" </b> and the alias <br>
+<br>To access any NFCA of distributed IPFS and Sia networks gateway, add to the url a <b>slash "/" </b>, a <b>quotation mark "?" </b> and the alias <br>

 ```/gateway/?ALIAS```

 ```/gateway/dev/?ALIAS``` (development version)

 <br>You can access to NFCA universe from local too without a server.
-In this case, use the question mark "?" after html file <br>
+In this case, add a question mark "?" after html file <br>

 ```/gateway/index.html?ALIAS```